For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 One of our favourite laptop discounts in 2024 is the Dell student discount.

-You can also sign up for our weekly newsletter and daily Telegram, as these often include deals on laptops and tablets.
+You can also sign up for our newsletter and daily Telegram, as these often include deals on laptops and tablets.

 Third-party sites like Amazon or Currys PC World may well be cheaper than buying directly from the manufacturer, even without a student discount.
 Compare the prices before buying.

 And no matter where you decide to buy your student laptop from, first check how well the site is rated on sites like Trustpilot.
-You’ll soon regret trying to save money if you end up with the worst customer service known to man.

 Do you need a laptop for university?